chrisclaynz/FutureLensNewV3/README.md

 # FutureLens

-A web-based survey application that helps users understand their cognitive preferences and thinking patterns.
+A Vanilla JS project for survey management with Supabase backend.

 ## Features